 When you moved through the door, no one noticed you.
-Not in a stalker at a bar way, but just a simple glance, a head nod or even a friendly, “Hello.”
+Not in a stalker at a bar kind of way, but just a simple glance, a head nod, or even a friendly “Hello.”

-As you moved through the store your energy level began to wane, like a spurned lover you become aware of the time you were spending with no notice from the other person.
+As you moved through the store your energy level began to wane, like a spurned lover you became aware of the time you were spending with no notice from the other person.

-“Finding everything alright?” they might ask.
+“Finding everything all right?” they might ask.
 And you find yourself shut down into scripted replies like, “Yes, I’m just looking.”
 At which point they robotically say, “If you need anything, just let me know.”

 Then you finish the robot dance with, “Thank you.”

-Is it a wonder merchandise sits on the shelf?!
+Is it any wonder merchandise sits on the shelf?

 I’m sure if you were to ask them or their owner, those employees would say they were being “polite” and "not pushy.”
-In reality they are rude as a guy sneezing into his hands and offering to shake your hands.
+In reality, they are rude as a guy sneezing into his hands and offering to shake yours.